sandroid1/node-bandwidth-example/README.md

 Run `git push heroku master` to deploy this project.

-Run `heroku open` to see home page of the app in the browser
+Run `heroku open` to see home page of the app in the browser.

+Run `heroku logs --tail` for debugging.

 ### Open external access via ngrock